-Any employee wishing to disclose information in the public interest should use the confidential reporting procedure described in para 10.4. below
+Any employee wishing to disclose information in the public interest should use the confidential reporting procedure described in section 10.4.

-10.4 Confidential Procedure for Reporting Concerns at Work
+10.4 Confidential procedure for reporting concerns at work

 The public rightly have an expectation of high standards from public organisations such as the Council, both in terms of the services provided and ethics.
 The Public Interest Disclosure Act 1998, provides a process whereby an employee can report concerns about serious wrongdoing or improper behaviour.
 This could apply to an aspect of individual behaviour or Council practice.